BlancOfficial/BlancoCentral/README.md

 All the _module.js_ Files withint the _module_store_ folder are storage banks for bot links

+The module_test.py file is a temporary fix to having links that are too long, find a more permanent fix ASAP

 _Discord.js_ Module has been uploaded, god bless github desktop not having a file upload limit

 # To run the file ensure node.js is downloaded